1 dead, several injured in parking garage collapse in New York City

 A parking structure in New York's Lower Manhattan area has at least partially collapsed, killing one person and injuring several others, officials said Tuesday.

-People were trapped inside the building at 57 Ann Street in the Financial District, between Nassau and William streets, said NYC District 1 Councilmember Christopher Marte on Twitter.
-Fire Department officials confirm there are people injured and reports of people trapped, CBS New York reported.
+The collapse happened shortly after 4 p.m.
+ET, and people were reported trapped inside the building at 57 Ann Street in the Financial District, between Nassau and William streets, said NYC District 1 Councilmember Christopher Marte on Twitter.
+Fire Department officials confirmed there are people injured, CBS New York reported.

 Six workers were inside during the collapse, fire officials said.
 One of those workers died.
 Four others were taken to a hospital in stable condition and another person refused medical attention.